Week 2 April 8, 2022

 The unusual Hebrew word that Isaiah used for “virgin” has two meanings: a young woman, or the traditional use of a woman who has not had sexual relations.
 Both meanings are fulfilled: Possibly through Isaiah’s own son Maher-Shalal-Hash-baz; and in Jesus, born of the virgin Mary.

 In 11.6 we have what I believe is the first prophecy in Isaiah regarding the Millennium.
-I find this topic particularly fascinating, a one-thousand-year period of time on this planet following the seven-year tribulation after the rapture.
+I find this topic particularly fascinating, a one-thousand-year period of time on this planet following the seven-year tribulation following the rapture.

 In 11.16, a promise is made for those of the northern kingdom who survived the invasion of the Assyrians.

-Chapter 14 gives a most fascinating account of what appears to be a prophetic look at the day when Satan himself enters his eternal reward in hell, being “greeted” by the rulers of this world, who find him much less intimidating and much less powerful than they imagined he would be.
+Chapter 14 gives a most fascinating account of what appears to be a prophetic look at the day when Satan himself enters his eternal reward in hell, being “greeted” by the rulers of this world.
+They find him far less intimidating and powerful than they imagined he would be.
 See 14.9-20.
 Notes on Matthew The action is fast and furious.
 In your reading, do not rush through the gospels.
 We see in this week’s chapters the full array of Jesus’ ministry on display: healing the sick, casting out demons, calming the storm, teaching, putting up with criticism.
 Note the references to the Old Testament.
 Matthew was written to the Jew, and he is documenting Jesus as Messiah throughout.
 In chapter ten, he sends the disciples out on a test run.
 It surprises and amazes me that he did this, because these guys were so completely clueless at this time, it seems like they would only be knowledgeable enough to be dangerous.
 However, we know that Jesus knew what he was doing!
 In his commissioning of this project in this chapter, he also launches into some end times issues.
 In chapter 11, John the Baptist is in prison, and is discouraged.
 Jesus sends him a word of encouragement, and then spends time commending his ministry.
 John was the only true peer Jesus ever had.
+Even his mother did not understand his mission.
 Jesus will begin to stir up his enemies.
 When he claims in 12.6 that he is greater than the Temple, there should be no surprise when we read of plans for his death eight verses later.
 We find great stretches of teaching here, and we need to hang onto every word.
 However, Mary and Jesus’ family thought that he had gone off the deep end, and tried to contain him in 12.46-50.
 The greatest collection of Jesus’ parables are found together in chapter 13.
 His genius in teaching is on full display, as he uses simple things that everyone understands to explain the magnificent Kingdom of God.
 John is killed at the opening of chapter 14.
 If you read all of the gospel accounts of this, you will see that this was very, very hard on Jesus.
 As he fed the five thousand that day, the crowds were delighted, but he was hurting badly inside.
 Walking on the water that night, we see the disciples amazed, but Jesus again was dealing with deep pain, and perhaps made this walk to get as far away from others as he could (see Mark 6.48c).

 The lostness of mankind and the plan of salvation that was to emerge out of God’s presence (Zion), with allusions to the coming Messiah is found in 14.2-3, 7.